AstraSurge/guidelines/pages/index.en.md

+---
+description: Welcome to Astra Surge's Software Development Guidelines – your go-to resource for understanding the coding norms, Git guidelines, and other software development standards employed within our organization
+---

 # Introduction
 Welcome to Astra Surge's Software Development Guidelines – your go-to resource for understanding the coding norms, Git guidelines, and other software development standards employed within our organization.